Fendi, Del Core lead Milan fashion’s runway return

 The looks were pop-star glamorous, with big intarsia fur coats and knee-topping boots worn with mini-skirts and sheepskin lined short shorts.
 For daytime glam, a cotton candy pink satin cropped pink jacket was paired with wide-legged trousers.

 More modestly, silky pantsuits dramatically trailed a diaphanous cape.
-Kaftans were decorated with chocolatey swirls that were actually a hand-sketched Fendi logo that Jones found in the archives.
+Kaftans were decorated with chocolaty swirls that were actually a hand-sketched Fendi logo that Jones found in the archives.
 A satiny, strapless evening gown in diagonal stripes flowed with flower-child angel wings.
 Structured architectural jackets revealed a sensuality.
 Trousers, by contrast, were flowing.

-Jones said that he was going for an updated Studio 54 vibe from the height of the disco era, as he considered both the legacy of his storied predecessor, the late Karl Lagerfeld, and the era when he first made it big.
+Jones said that he was going for an updated Studio e54 vibe from the height of the disco era, as he considered both the legacy of his storied predecessor, the late Karl Lagerfeld, and the era when he first made it big.

 “Our woman has let loose a bit — she is going out, dressing up.
 We’ve all been locked away for so long that I think that’s what we all need right now,’’ Kim said, calling his Fendi “multi-generational … for all different kinds of women.”